 Note that this document is not NICE's final guidance on this technology.
 The recommendations in section 1 may change after consultation.

 - After consultation:The Appraisal Committee will meet again to consider the evidence, this appraisal consultation document and comments from the consultees.

 - At that meeting, the Committee will also consider comments made by people who are not consultees.

 - After considering these comments, the Committee will prepare the final appraisal determination (FAD).

-- Subject to any appeal by consultees, the FAD may be used as the basis for NICE’s guidance on using bevacizumab in the NHS in England and Wales.
+- Subject to any appeal by consultees, the FAD may be used as the basis for NICE's guidance on using bevacizumab in combination with oxaliplatin and either 5-fluorouracil plus folinic acid or capecitabine for the treatment of metastatic colorectal cancer in the NHS in England and Wales.

 The key dates for this appraisal are:

 Details of membership of the Appraisal Committee are given in appendix A, and a list of the sources of evidence used in the preparation of this document is given in appendix B.

 Note that this document is not NICE's final guidance on this technology.
 The recommendations in section 1 may change after consultation.

 1 Appraisal Committee's preliminary recommendations